 - The CSS has all the styles needed to make the HTML Structure be like a 3D parallelepiped.

-You can see this in action here, and you can also check the CodePen with all the code commented.
+You can see check the CodePen with all the code comment here.

 Making Beautiful Stories In OutSystems